Monthly Archives: May 2009

 Kashgar, “virtually untouched by modern society,” is an important oasis city strategically located on the ancient Silk Road in Xinjiang Uyghur Autonomous Region in Northwest China.
 Architect and historian George Michell described Kashgar as “the best-preserved example of a traditional Islamic city to be found anywhere in central Asia.”
 The Uyghurs, a Turkic Muslim ethnic group, predating the advent of Islam, are one of China’s largest ethnic minorities.

-Because Kashgar is a city that lies in the heart of Central Asia, it was one of the most ...(MORE ...)
+Because Kashgar is a city that lies in the heart of Central Asia, it was one of the most important cities along the northern route ...(MORE ...)

 Skull Wars: A review